Imprint, Legal and Privacy Notice

 Our website may contain links to third party websites, products, and services.
 Information collected by third parties, which may include location data or contact details, is governed by their privacy practices.
 We encourage you to review the privacy notices of such third parties.
 This Privacy Notice does not apply to websites of third party providers which can be accessed through our website.
 We have no influence on how these companies comply with data protection requirements.

 We have IT-providers that host your data for us.
 With the requisite contractual provisions we ensure that our IT-providers have implemented the appropriate technical and organizational data security measures.
-We deploy Swiss IT-providers with servers in Switzerland and Germany.
+We deploy Swiss IT-providers with servers in Switzerland.

 Otherwise, we do not share any personal data with third parties unless you have instructed us to do so, given your consent or this is necessary to provide our services as a law firm (e.g. adversary parties, our business partners, financial institutions, authorities).